gpaux/Mediana/CaseStudy04.md

   </div>
 </center>

-Two objects (`chain.weight` and `chain.transition`) are defined below to pass the hypothesis weights and transition parameters to the multiplicity adjustment parameters.
+Two objects (named `chain.weight` and `chain.transition`) are defined below to pass the hypothesis weights and transition parameters to the multiplicity adjustment parameters.

 {% highlight R %}
 # Parameters of the chain procedure (fixed-sequence procedure)